Below is a brief description of my current projects. I am excited about doing this work.

 My work on developing this program has led me to begin to develop an account of civic justice—a understanding of justice in civic life that supports and enables just institutions to function well.
 Civic justice includes forms of recognition and remedy for background injustice that are appropriate to a pluralistic, democratic society.
 It illustrates the urgency for democratic justice of navigating historical and background injustice to promote civic recognition and inclusive norms of social membership.

 5. Prison Education.
-For two years I have been working closely with the Tufts University Prison Initiative, which now offers an Associate’s degree for incarcerated students at MCI Concord, in partnership with Bunker Hill Community College.
-During Fall Semester 2019 I taught Introduction to Philosophy to incarcerated students at MCI Concord.
-I am collaborating with Tufts colleagues to develop what we refer to as a trauma-sensitive pedagogy.
+I work with the Tufts University Prison Initiative, which offers an Associate’s degree for incarcerated students at MCI Concord, in partnership with Bunker Hill Community College.
+In the fall of 2019 I taught Introduction to Philosophy to incarcerated students at MCI Concord.
+I am collaborating with Tufts colleagues on a trauma-sensitive pedagogy.